Imayowadavid/Exploratory-Data-Analysis-with-COVID-19-Datasets-Using-Microsoft-Excel-/README.md

 This section summarizes how Pivot table was used to carry out the following ;
 - Sum of confirmed and death cases
-- Sum of confirmed cases by year
+- Sum of confirmed and cases by year
 - Top and Bottom 5 countries with sum of confirmed ,death cases
 - Death rate.